 If you don’t meet the criteria for a statuary request, you can still make a non-statutory request.
 Unlike a statutory request there is no set procedure, so it is advisable to write to your employer making it clear what you are asking for.

 Flexible working for the self-employed

 Due to that previous lack of flexibility, many professionals chose to become self-employed so that they could take control of their own work-life balance.
-As result self-employment and freelancing has continued to rise in popularity as there are many benefits to being self-employed, such as:
+As a result of self-employment and freelancing have continued to rise in popularity as there are many benefits to being self-employed, such as:

 - Being in charge of the decision making